California Professional Medical Corporation

 Practicing medicine as a California professional medical corporation may have several distinct advantages over practicing as a sole proprietor or partnership.
 In California, professional medicine practices may only operate in the form of a corporation by forming a California professional medical corporation under the Moscone-Knox Professional Corporation Act.
 Among the many benefits of incorporating a professional practice as a California professional medical corporation are the ability to:

-- Reduce self-employment taxes for shareholders earning wages; and
+• Reduce self-employment taxes for shareholders earning wages;

-- Provide fringe benefits, such as medical care and retirement plans.
+• The availability of fringe benefits, such as medical care, and retirement.

 All California professional medical corporations formed by San Diego Corporate Law include attorney-drafted articles of incorporation and bylaws, federal EIN application, corporate records book with stock certificates, and minutes for the organizational meeting of the board of directors.

 A California professional medical corporation is a corporation formed under the Moscone-Knox Professional Corporation Act whose articles of incorporation, bylaws, and other corporate documents contain language in compliance with both the Moscone-Knox Professional Corporation Act and the general provisions of the California Corporations Code.